Shyamex-git/Video-Game-Sales-Analysis/README.md

 The entire project workflow, from data extraction and querying to final visualization, was handled using SQL for data analysis and Python for creating a visual dashboard.

-Dataset
-The dataset used for this analysis is the "Video Game Sales with Ratings" dataset, sourced from Kaggle.
+Dataset: The dataset used for this analysis is the "Video Game Sales with Ratings" dataset, sourced from Kaggle.

 Source: Kaggle Video Game Sales Dataset